zjwinn/MAS-Summary-Script/README.md

 4. **i**_Unidentified_Haplotypes.csv (comma seperated value file)
     - This file will only be produced if there are "UNIDENTIFIED" haplotypes associated with a major locus.
 This file is meant to help individuals debugging their own haplotype formatted file.
 5. **i**_Auto_Suggested_Haplotypes.csv (comma seperated value file)
-    - If the user indicates that any locus must be automatically called see (##)
+    - If the user indicates that any locus must be automatically called ([see automatic haplotype calling section for further explanation](#Automatic-haplotype-calling:-how-does-it-work?)), then this file will be produced.
+This file contains all the automatic calls made and all suggested haplotype classifications.
+6. **i**_Marker_Report_Statistics.csv (comma seperated value file)
+    - This output shows the counts and frequencies of haplotypes assigned for a major locus.

+## Automatic haplotype calling: how does it work?